 The remoteness of the Kanchenjunga region, North face of Jannu, Kumbhakarna Glacier, The Nagphu rock dome, Views of Gimmigela, Wedge & Tent peaks, Buddhist Monasteries, Cardamom fields, Rhododendrons, Numerous waterfalls, Buddhist products of local handicrafts, Nomadic headers, and Sherpa way of life.

 Preparing for departure to Kanchenjunga Trek.

 Flight to Bhadrapur about 45 minutes and a 5-hour drive to the beautiful town of Phidim.

 Drive from Phidim to Suketar and preparing for the trek.

 Heading off from Suketar, we are able to see the first glimpse of the Kanchenjunga range.
-Trek starts descending along Tamor Khola Valley below place famous for bee farming.
-We approach Chirwa along the pleasant view of waterfalls.
+Trek starts descending along Tamor Khola Valley below a place famous for bee farming.
+We approach Chirwa along with the pleasant view of waterfalls.

-The main track remains on the rivers south bank before reaching National Park check post at Taple Chowk (1380 m.).
-Taking west bank on the left, winding through Cardamom fields into dense bush to Lelep.
+The main track remains on the rivers south bank before reaching the National Park check post at Taple Chowk (1380 m.).
+Taking west bank on the left, winding through Cardamom fields into the dense bush to Lelep.

 Passing dense bush to the valley narrowing to a deep George with waterfalls cascading down both sides of the valley and about an hour of dense bush we come to a bridge.
 1-hour gaining altitude we reach Amjilosa.